I wrote! Reader NotesGo to section

 Miguel Cané was born in Montevideo, Uruguay, on January 27, 1851, during the expatriation of his parents, Miguel Cané and Eufemia casares.
-His father, one of the members of the Reading Cabinet, had moved away from the country in 1835 because of the Rosas government.
+His parent, one of the members of the Reading Cabinet, had moved away from the country in 1835 because of the Rosas government.

 The author highlights the presence and task of French educator Amadeo Jacques (1813-

-1865), political exile of Napoleon III, director of the school until his death, and
+1865), political exile of Napoleon III, director of the school until his death, and largely

 Cané passed through the classrooms of the National College between 1863 and 1868.
 Over time,

 “Juvenilia” became a classic of testimonial character.
 A work with

 moving passages, with personal secrets, and signs of the adolescent become a man of letters and politics.

 Cané was a clear exponent of the so-called '80's Generation.
 He collaborated with numerous newspapers and left a vast literary production.
 His writings recurrently appeal to autobiographical matter.
 The sources of consultation conceive in emphasizing that he was a cultured, distinguished, humorist and skeptical man who used to write about his travels, the countries in which he lived, and his reading.

 He was a promoter of the residence law with his draft expulsion of foreigners, a subject that earned him — and worth it, adepts and opponents.

 He died on September 5, 1905, in Buenos Aires.